 Who can apply to be an Assistant Resident Advisor (ARA)?

 To apply for a Bradley ARA position, you must be a current Bradley student.
-First semester freshman are eligible to apply without a GPA.
+First semester first-year students are eligible to apply without a GPA.
 All other Bradley students must have a minimum 2.5 cumulative GPA to apply.

 What is the GPA requirement?